Brown Butter and Vanilla Cupcakes - Kapukeke Pata Parauri me te Wanira.

 Add the pata kūteretere (softened butter), puehu huka (icing sugar) and wanira (vanilla) until light and fluffy.
 Add the kirīmi tīhi (cream cheese) and mash to remove lumps.
 Whip again until smooth for around a minute.

 Add half of the karamea (caramel) to a piping bag with a small round attachment.
-Piece the tip in to the kapukeke (cupcake) and squeeze a little bit into each cupcake.
+Pierce the tip in to the kapukeke (cupcake) and squeeze a little bit into each cupcake.
 If you don't have a piping tip, use a small knife to cut out a small hole in the centre of the cupcake and fill it with karamea (caramel), using a teaspoon .

-Pipe or spoon on the pani reka (frosting).
-I pipe it on and keep a hole in the centre.
-Once piped, I fill each hole with the remaining karamea (caramel).
+Once piped, fill each hole with the remaining karamea (caramel).
 You can also just drizzle the karamea (caramel) on top of the frosting.

-Sprinkle with the nati (nuts).
+Sprinkle with the nati kua tapahia (chopped nuts).

 Cut the Snickers into 12 equal pieces and top each cupcake with them.
 They are ready to enjoy.